jhen0409/react-chrome-extension-boilerplate/README.md

 The inject script is being run by [chrome/extension/background/inject.js](chrome/extension/background/inject.js).
 A simple example will be inject bottom of page(`https://github.com/*`) if you visit.

+If you are receiving the error message `Failed to load resource: net::ERR_INSECURE_RESPONSE`, you need to allow invalid certificates for resources loaded from localhost.
+You can do this by visiting the following URL: `chrome://flags/#allow-insecure-localhost` and enabling **Allow invalid certificates for resources loaded from localhost**.

 ## Installation

 ```bash